hcoles/QuickBuilder/README.md

 * Creates builders for non-beans (e.g. immutable classes) by defining interface and small seeder function
 * Builder methods may take normal types or other builders as parameters
 * Supports any lowercase prefix for property methods eg "withName", "andName", "usingName"
-* Supports generation of thread safe immutable builders
+* Builders are immutable and thread safe
-* Supports generation of traditional mutable builders

 ## Design principles